Therapy for the overthinkers, comparison queens & self-doubt spiralers

 Tips, feels & real talk

 Yes, it’s a blog, but way less boring.
-Quick thoughts, exercises, and reminders for your overthinking brain
+Reflections and reminders for your overthinking mind.